yanoyoshiki/AttractingContributors-Sports/README.md

 4. Merge 10 Pull Requests into your forked Project.

 # My Project (OS-Collections)
-I would like to ask contributors to help me name some of the best Operating Systems (OS).
+I would like to ask contributors to help me name some of the best Operating Systems (OS).<br/>
-For me, the best OS is Kali Linux.
+For me, the best OS is Kali Linux. <br/>
-What is the best OS for you?
+What is the best OS for you?<br/>
-Would you add it to the list below?
+Would you add it to the list below?<br/>
 # List of Hobby